Calculation of the pion-photon transition form factor using dispersion relations and renormalization-group summation: Effect of RG summation on the TFF in LCSR

 Using Eq.\ (\ref{eq:37}) and the partial TFF terms $F^{\gamma\pi}_{\text{LCSR};n}$ from Eqs.\ (\ref{eq:finalFAPTLCSR}), we obtain for $Q^2F^{\gamma\pi}_\text{FAPT}(Q^2)$ the prediction shown by the solid black line in Fig.\ \ref{fig:pionFF-strips}.
 The (green) strip enveloping this curve indicates the admitted theoretical variations of the BMS DA in terms of $a_2$ and $a_4$, while other uncertainties are not considered here.
 The interested reader can find estimates of the various theoretical uncertainties entering the TFF calculation in \cite{Mikhailov:2016klg,Stefanis:2012yw}.
 It is worth noting that the platykurtic pion DA \cite{Stefanis:2014nla} yields very similar TFF predictions to the BMS-like DAs and has, therefore, been omitted in Fig.~\ref{fig:pionFF-strips}---\cite{Mikhailov:2016lof}.

 The presented prediction is in good agreement with all experimental data, especially in the low/moderate region of $Q^2 \leqslant 5$ GeV$^2$, as comparison with the LCSR result in Fig.\ 4 of \cite{Mikhailov:2016lof} also reveals, though a more detailed comparison requires additional analysis.
-The achieved agreement with the experimental data results from the decrease of the negative contribution of the resummed radiative corrections within the applied dispersion representation.
+The achieved agreement with the experimental data results from the decrease of the negative contribution of the resummed radiative corrections within the applied dispersion representation together with the twist-six contribution, see the included Erratum.
 We restrict ourselves in this work to this qualitative observation, while a full-fledged analysis of the experimental data within the presented elaborated FAPT-LCSR approach will be carried out in future work.
 For phenomenological purposes such analysis appears particularly useful for the expected low-momentum data of the BESIII Collaboration.